lcnetdev/documentation-marva-manual/work-description/subjects.md

 ### Search Geo.
 Subdiv.: Social History--California

-When building a heading with a geographic subdivision, you must search under `Geo.
-Subdiv.` or you will not get any results.
+When building a heading with a geographic subdivision, you should search under `Geo.
+Subdiv.` All geographic subdivisions will appear under this option.

 ![Geographic search without Geo.
 Subdiv. selected](../images/image-1772569944620.png)